gs1580/location/ReadMe.md

-this is location module to trsanslate IPs to countries
+this is location module to translate IPs to countries added a line